hms-dbmi/vizarr/CONTRIBUTING.md

 git push -u origin your-feature-branch-name
 ```

 You can then make a pull-request to `vizarr`'s `main` branch.
-When making a pull-request,
+When making a
-your code will be checked for linting with `prettier`.
-Please run `npm run format`
+pull-request, your code will be checked for linting with `biome`.
+Please run
-to automatically format your code when making a pull-request.
+`pnpm fix` to automatically format your code when making a pull-request.

 ### (Note to self) Building and publishing `vizarr`